MarlonElv/CS3500_MENU/README.md

 It is built using PyTorch and is modular enough to expand further (e.g., add new menu options, alternate models, or UI enhancements).

-# course: CMPS - 3500
+ Course: CMPS - 3500
-# CLASS Project
+ CLASS Project
-# PYTHON IMPLEMENTATION: Main Menu Interaction Between Model and Data
+ PYTHON IMPLEMENTATION: Main Menu Interaction Between Model and Data
-# date: 05/2/2025
+ Date: 05/2/2025
-# Student 1: Jon
+ Student 1: Jon
-# Student 2: Braden
+ Student 2: Braden
-# Student 3: Noah
+ Student 3: Noah
-# Student 4: Marlon
+ Student 4: Marlon
-# description: Functionality Between Model and User commands to Train/Display and Load Data
+ description: Functionality Between Model and User commands to Train/Display and Load Data